Home » Tax News » Tax Planning » Is Overtime Pay Taxed Under the One Big Beautiful Bill?

 Federal Income Tax

 Previously, all overtime pay was fully taxable as regular income.
 Now, under the OBBBA, qualified employees can reduce their taxable income by claiming the overtime deduction.
-For example, if an employee earns $60,000 in base wages and $10,000 in overtime, they may deduct up to $10,000 (if under the $12,500 cap) and pay federal income tax on just $60,000.
+For example, if an employee earns $60,000 in base wages and $10,000 in overtime, and $5,000 of that overtime represents the half-time premium, they may deduct up to $5,000 (subject to the $12,500 individual cap) from their federal taxable income.
+Federal payroll taxes and withholding remain unchanged, and the deduction does not affect state or local taxes unless those jurisdictions adopt a similar rule.

 State Income Tax